sharetribe/flex-docs/src/docs/operator-guides/transaction-process/index.md

 ---
 title: Transaction process
 slug: transaction-process
-updated: 2020-11-20
+updated: 2020-12-20
 category: operator-guides
 ingress:
-  Explanation about the transaction process concept and parts
+  This article introduces transaction processes as a concept, its parts, and how they define user interactions and order flows in your marketplace.
 published: true
 ---